openhealthcare/elcid-deployment/README.md

 ```

 # Utility
-All Postgres methods from postgres_helper are exposed, run the task postgres, with you method name, followed by args, kwargs.
+All Postgres and Pip methods from postgres_helper are exposed, run the task postgres, with you method name, followed by args, kwargs.

 for example